csiro-data-school/python/_episodes/09-lists.md

 ~~~
 {: .python}

-## Remember that character strings can be indexed like lists.
+## Remember that character strings can be indexed like lists

 *   Get single characters from a character string using indexes in square brackets.